hj-n/dataset-adaptive-dr/README.md

 <p align="center">
-  <h2 align="center">Structural Complexity Metrics</h2>
+  <h2 align="center">Dataset-Adaptive Workflow for Optimizing Dimensionality Reduction</h2>
 	<p align="center">Repository for the paper <i>Dataset-Adaptive Dimensionality Reduction</i></p>
 </p>

 ---

-We introduce two structural complexity metrics, Pairwise Distance Shift (PDS) and Mutual Neighbor Consistency (MNC), which are designed to quantify the maximum achievable structural consistency between high-dimensional (HD) datasets and their 2D projections.
-These metrics guide dimensionality reduction (DR) by predicting optimal iteration numbers, reducing computational costs, and improving the reliability of DR benchmarks.
-Experiments on 96 real-world datasets validate that MMC and PDS enhance DR benchmark and optimization processes' accuracy and efficiency.

-This repository provides:
-1. Implementation of the two structural complexity metrics: PDS and MNC
-2. Codes for reproducing the experiments in the related academic paper
+We introduce the *Dataset-Adaptive workflow* for optimizing dimensionality reduction (DR) techniques, which improves the efficiency of the optimization without comproming the accuracy.
+The workflow is based on two *structural complexity metrics*, Pairwise Distance Shift (PDS) and Mutual Neighbor Consistency (MNC).
+Our approach is built upon the previous findings that certain patterns are more prominent in HD data.
+Based on this finding, our approach first quantifies the prominence of these patterns to estimate the difficulty of accurately projecting the data into lower-dimensional spaces.
+We introduce structural complexity metrics to measure these patterns, and use these scores to predict the maximum accuracy achievable by DR techniques.
+The metrics thus enhance the efficiency of DR optimization by (1) guiding the selection of an appropriate DR technique for a given dataset and (2) enabling early termination of optimization once near-optimal hyperparameters have been reached, avoiding unnecessary computations.

+In this repository, we provide the implementation of two structural complexity metrics and the dataset-adaptive workflow.
+We also provide the code to reproduce the experiments in our paper.

 ### Requirements